MahmoudKarimiZarandi/Simple-MultiThread-With-Time-Delay/README.md

 ## Build & Run

 * I have used VisualStudio 2022 to build and compile it both in Release and Debug for x64 bit .
-* Also there is Compiled version of this Console Application inside (X64) Directory .